 - Sweet Loren's is still founder-led and was named one of the fastest-growing private companies last year

-- Platform Brewing Co. was acquired by Anheuser-Busch last year
+- Platform Brewing Co. was acquired by Anheuser-Busch in 2014

 - Chomps was also named one of the fasted-growing private companies last year

 Now, you must decide what success means for you and how you can achieve it!